dao-hook/.github/profile/README.md

 <img width="1600" height="400" alt="Frame 4(5)" src="https://github.com/user-attachments/assets/b65da5fe-06e9-4fe3-9fb7-6cb620e4ec76" />

-# DAO Hook

-**'DAO Hook" is the Uniswap V4 hook designed for next generation DAOs.**
+### 'DAO Hook" is the Uniswap V4 hook designed for next generation DAOs.

-It's a set of smart contracts designed to capture on-chain user activity and transform it into structured governance power.
+**It represents a set of smart contracts designed to capture on-chain user activity and transform it into structured governance power.
+Scroll to see how it works and what use cases are.**

 ### How it works: